michalroots/michalroots.github.io/_posts/2021-12-31-google-free.md

 ---
 layout: post
-title: Google Free for 23
+title: Google Free before 23
 description: Freeing myself from Google
 image:
 tags: [documentation]
 ---

-2023 is the time to finally ditch Google from my personal and professional life, as much as possible.
+2022 is the time to finally ditch Google from my personal and professional life, as much as possible.

 Why?
 Because:
 - I don't align with its values